gilek/yii-gtreetable/assets/jquery.browser/README.md

 ## Usage

 Returns true if the current useragent is some version of Microsoft's Internet Explorer.
-Supports all IE versions including IE11
+Supports all IE versions including IE 12.

     $.browser.msie;